-As I said earlier, HB 187 will help provide short term property tax relief while the legislature pursues long term tax reform.
+As I said earlier, SB 153 will help provide short term property tax relief while the legislature pursues long term tax reform.
 We applaud the recently created Joint Property Tax Review Committee which provides the opportunity to take a deep dive into our increasingly complicated property tax system, however, with values in some counties reaching nearly 100% increases, short term reforms are necessary.

-The amendments that will be offered today will add CAUV property to the bill, which will have auditors average the last three years of CAUV values, which will help stem the tide of historic increases that we are seeing.
-The sunset amendment also allows us to evaluate if this policy is effective while we attempt to find larger reforms during this, and likely the next General Assembly.
 To give a brief background of CAUV for those that are not familiar with the program CAUV, or Current Agricultural Use Value, is a program that is designed to more accurately calculate and fairly value farmland based on its agricultural use and not the worth of its development potential.
 The formula is highly complex and incorporates factors such as soil type, cropping history, crop prices, yields, non-land production costs and interest rates.
 Generally, the formula estimates the net income that can be derived from typical farmland, divided by a capitalization rate that simulates the effects of financing the land and the purchaser's expected return.